- Blog

 Goals of Squeeze Pages vs. Landing Pages

 Squeeze pages and landing pages are better suited to meeting different goals.
 With any page on your website, it’s crucial to first consider the goal you’re trying to achieve.
-When visitors arrive at their destination on your website, which decisions do you need them to make?
+When website visitors arrive at their destination on your site, which decisions do you need them to make?
 How should you make design and content decisions in order for your customers to help you reach those goals?

-A landing page better serves goals of educating, selling a product, or simply pushing your customer to the next stage of the marketing funnel.
+A landing page better serves goals of educating, selling a specific product, or simply pushing your customer to the next stage of the marketing funnel.
 Since the content on a landing page tends to be more detailed, this information can be more intentional and increase customer engagement.
 This can help drive your customers along the path you’d like them to follow, toward a purchase.

 Page Length and Format